 Addiction to alcohol or other drugs is an illness that has a profound effect on both the individual and his or her family members.
 An addicted person’s life becomes progressively more self-destructive.
-Because the illness is insidious, the alcoholic/addict’s life is affected physically, emotionally, mentally and spiritually, the entire family is usually caught up in the destructive progression of the disease.
+Because the illness is insidious, the alcoholic/addict’s life is affected physically, emotionally, mentally and spiritually.
+As a result, the entire family can get caught in the destructive progression of the disease.
 Living with an alcoholic /addict can be a chaotic, unpredictable experience.
 Serenity Lane incorporates family programs in all its treatment modalities.

 The Family Program includes lectures and films about various dynamics of the disease, group education sessions, discussion groups, and other activities.
 Discussion group sessions allow participants to share their feelings and concerns about how the disease has affected them.
-Educational groups help participants understand their own powerlessness and inability to manage the disease.
-Patients and family members communicate about how the disease has affected each of them with the goal of starting the process of healing.
+Because the disease of addiction affects families and loved ones so profoundly, educational groups help participants understand their own powerlessness and inability to manage the disease.
+Patients and family members learn to communicate about how the disease has affected each of them with the goal of starting the process of healing.

 The focus is on family roles and improving communication skills.
 Lectures, readings, small and large group discussions and role-playing activities help participants develop skills and tools they can use in everyday life.